Skip to product information

 • Aging

-2. External piles: These are located under the skin around the anus and can be painful.
-They may also bleed if they become irritated.
+Located under the skin around the anus.
+Often painful and may bleed if irritated.

 • Bleeding during bowel movements